prashao/kohonen-self-organising-map/README.md

 # kohonen-self-organising-map
-Implementation of unsupervised ML algorithm - self organising map
+Fast implementation of unsupervised ML algorithm - self organising map

 ## The Kohonen Network
 The Kohonen Self Organizing Map (SOM) provides a data visualization technique which helps to understand high dimensional data by reducing the dimensions of data to a map.
 SOM also represents clustering concept by grouping similar data together.